LaraNonino/Just_CILlin/README.md

 # Setting up
 To run the code you first need to install the required packages.
 A `requirements.txt` file is provided.

-To run the exeriments, first save the dataset in a folder called `twitter_datasets`.
+To run the exeriments, first save the dataset in a folder called `twitter-datasets`.

 # Running different experiments